- WRITTEN BY Jorge Rojas POSTED ON January 17,2014

 Awareness to business trends are important for any business owner.
 The savviest businessman finds a way to use the trending topics to improve their enterprise’s operational efficiency.
-The trends of the past for small business computing seem to be focused on the establishment and practical use of technologies that are relatively new, but are in full practice in the business world.
+The trends of the past for business computing seem to be focused on the establishment and practical use of technologies that are relatively new, but are in full practice in the business world.
 These technologies include the manufacturing and worldwide distribution of devices that enhance a user’s connectivity by presenting powerful interfaces to take advantage of their incredible mobility.

 As these devices become commonplace for consumers, new trends are sure to be established that will take over business computing and force business owners to create strategies for 2014 and beyond.
 With innovative minds creating new possibilities and technology companies dedicated to pushing out new products equipped with features designed to meet a wide array of business pain points, new trends have developed with an eye on integrating technology into every aspect of their workflow.